wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 time.
 A prolonged ecstasy will burn out your brain unless it is extremely pure and subtle.
 In nature nothing is at stand-still — everything pulsates, appears and disappears.
 Heart, breath, digestion, sleep and wakeïng, birth and death — everything comes and goes in waves.
-Rhythm, periodicity, harmonious alternation of extremes is the rule.
+Rhythm, periodicity, harmoniöus alternation of extremes is the rule.
 No use rebelling against the very pattern of life.
 If you seek the immutable, go beyond experiënce.
 When I say, “remember ‘I am’ all the time”, I mean come back to it repeatedly.
 No